Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Central Michigan Stats and Trends

-- The Chippewas have covered the spread once this season when favored by 8 points or more (in two chances).
+- The Chippewas have been favored by 8 points or more two times this season and covered the spread in one of them.

-- Central Michigan's games this year have hit the over on five of 11 set point totals (45.5%).
+- Central Michigan's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Central Michigan is 4-3 against the spread and 6-1 overall in games when it scores more than 27.5 points.
+- Central Michigan is 4-3 against the spread and 6-1 overall this season when the team notches more than 27.5 points.

-- When Central Michigan picks up more than 436.2 yards, the team is 4-3 against the spread and 5-2 overall.
+- Central Michigan is 4-3 against the spread and 5-2 overall when the team amasses more than 436.2 yards.

-- The Chippewas have 10 giveaways this season, while the Eagles have 15 takeaways .
+- This year, the Chippewas have 10 turnovers, five fewer than the Eagles have takeaways (15).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.